 - However, they have the lowest average prize fund per race in the world, at just £12,900 per race.

-This route might not be the answer, but it does offer a huge opportunity for not only a fresh approach, but a viable option that works for all involved.
+A thriving pool betting product offers a huge opportunity for not only a fresh approach, but a viable option that works for all involved.

 Abandoned and Postponed Races